2017 China–India border standoff: Timeline

 On 16 June 2017, Chinese troops with construction vehicles and road-building equipment began extending an existing road southward on the Doklam plateau.

 On 18 June 2017, around 270 Indian troops, with weapons and two bulldozers, entered Doklam to stop the Chinese troops from constructing the road.

-On 29 June 2017, Bhutan protested to China against the construction of a road in the disputed territory.
+On 29 June 2017, Bhutan protested against China's construction of a road in the disputed territory.
 According to the Bhutanese government, China attempted to extend a road that previously terminated at Doka La towards the Bhutan Army camp at Zornpelri near the Jampheri Ridge 2 km to the south; that ridge, viewed as the border by China but as wholly within Bhutan by both Bhutan and India, extends eastward approaching India's highly-strategic Siliguri Corridor.
 The Bhutanese border was reportedly put on high alert and border security was tightened as a result of the growing tensions.

-On the same day, China Foreign Ministry released a map depicting Doklam as part of China.
-Using the map as illustration, China's Spokesperson Lu Kang read Article I of the 1890 Convention of Calcutta and asserted that it proved that the Donglang (Doklam) area, a territory North East of Gipmochi as shown on the map, belongs to China.
+On the same day, China's Foreign Ministry released a map depicting Doklam as part of China.
+Using the map as an illustration, China's Spokesperson Lu Kang read Article I of the 1890 Convention of Calcutta and asserted that it proved the Donglang (Doklam) area, a territory northeast of Gipmochi as shown on the map, belongs to China.

-On 30 June, Ministry of External Affairs of India released the statement entitled Recent Developments in Doklam Area stating its official position.
-It charges China of changing status quo in violation of a 2012 understanding between the two governments regarding finalizing the tri-junction boundary points and causing security concerns, widely understood as at its strategic Siliguri Corridor.
+On 30 June, the Ministry of External Affairs of India released the statement entitled Recent Developments in Doklam Area stating its official position.
+It alleged that China had changed the status quo in violation of a 2012 understanding between the two governments regarding finalizing the tri-junction boundary points and causing security concerns, widely understood as at its strategic Siliguri Corridor.
 It says that "Indian personnel" at Doka La coordinated with Bhutan and "approached the Chinese construction party and urged them to desist from changing the status quo."

 On 30 June, answering a question about Bhutan's protest, China's Spokesperson Lu Kang made the following statement about Doklam's history after asserting that the area where the construction activities are underway is totally under the jurisdiction of China because it is completely located on the Chinese side of the China-Bhutan traditional customary line:

 Before the 1960s, if border inhabitants of Bhutan wanted to herd in Doklam, they needed the consent of the Chinese side and had to pay the grass tax to China.
 Nowadays the Xi Zang Tibet Archives still retain some receipts of the grass tax.